californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are California Family Court Records?

-What Is a Family Court in California?
+What is a Family Court in California?

 • Divorce, separation, and nullity